MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/ai-services.md

 ![Diagram that shows how to select a AI Services API.](../ai-services/images/ai-services-flow-chart.png)

-- If your use case requires speech-to-text, text-to-speech, or speech-to-speech, use a [speech API](../ai-services/speech-api.md).
+- If your use case requires speech-to-text, text-to-speech, or speech-to-speech, use a [Speech service](../ai-services/speech-service-capabilities).
-- If your use case requires language or document analysis, text assessment, or  text-to-text, use a [language and document processing with Azure AI services](../ai-services/language-api.md).
+- If your use case requires language or document analysis, text assessment, or  text-to-text, use a [Language service](../ai-services/language-service-capabilities).
-- If you need to analyze images, video, or text, use a [vision API](../ai-services/vision-api.md).
+- If you need to analyze images, video, or text, use a [Vision service](../ai-services/vision-service-capabilities).

 ## Deploying services